 Upload an Image and use the Desktop image alignment (left/right) and Mobile image alignment (top/bottom) settings to customize it's position in relation to the signup field.

 The Collection list section is designed to help you showcase new or seasonal collections on your homepage.
 With Atlantic, you can feature up to three collections at a time.

 Start by giving the heading you want your collection to have in the Heading field.
 By default, or if left blank, it will display the section's title.

 You can also choose whether or not to display a border above your collections list(s) by checking Show border.

-Here, you'll select the collection(s) you want to display by clicking Add Collection and selecting the one you want from the Collection dropdown.
-You can create and edit collections in the Products >Collection> Add collection section of your Shopify admin (or click the Edit collection shortcut in the theme editor).
+Here, you'll select the collections you want to display by clicking a Collection block and selecting the one you want from the Collection dropdown.
+You can create and edit collections in the Products > Collections > Add collection section of your Shopify admin (or click the Edit collection shortcut in the theme editor).
 For instructions on how to set up collections see our article, Getting Started: Shopify Basics.

 You can feature up to three collections at a time in this section.
 If you want to add more, you can always add another collections list section, or feature them another way (in a featured image with text, for example).